hashicorp/vault/website/source/docs/agent/caching/index.html.md

 ### Cache Clear

 This endpoint clears the cache based on given criteria.
-To be able to use this API, some information on how the agent caches values should be known beforehand.
-Each response that gets cached in the agent will be indexed on some factors depending on the type of request.
+To use this API, some information on how the agent caches values should be known beforehand.
+Each response that is cached in the agent will be indexed on some factors depending on the type of request.
 Those factors can be the `token` that is belonging to the cached response, the `token_accessor` of the token belonging to the cached response, the `request_path` that resulted in the